knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Eating properly pays off looks like.

 It was pretty strong.
 Probably the lazy weekend at home and sleep works well xD

+### 2024-02-28 00:04

+After One Pace post.
+We got another episode in and it's getting better and better!

+Did pretty late gym today.
+Wanted to try 200kg deadlift...
+Legs weren't there yet, probably still not 100% from last leg day (last thursday I think).
+190 went hard.
+170x3 good.

+Work was fine, bit of setup work (TMUX and stuff), trying to get my VM started to install QT creator for myself and some PICO5000 work - it sucks xD Everything is an unexpected behaviour.